Is it better to outsource payroll or use an in-house method to pay employees?

-When you outsource payroll processing you are paying someone else to handle employee direct deposits for each pay period, complete quarterly tax forms and remit tax dollars to the state, Federal and local government.
+When you outsource payroll processing you are paying someone else to handle employee direct deposits for each pay period, complete quarterly tax forms, and remit tax dollars to the state, federal and local government.
 When you pass on payroll processing onto a payroll company, the third party bills you for their services and the company pays sales tax associated with the service costs.
-This leaves you with more time to promote your business, acquire more clients, spend more time managing your operations and invest more time into training and developing your employees.
+This leaves you with more time to promote your business, acquire more clients, spend more time managing your operations and invest more time into training, and developing your employees.
 The benefit of outsourcing payroll is the opportunity cost.
-It is better to focus on growing revenue than to focus reducing expenses.
+It is better to focus on growing revenue than to focus on reducing expenses.

 If you are unsure about making the leap from processing payroll in-house to outsourcing to an outside company, feel free to contact us with your questions.
 Choosing a payroll provider may be difficult, so make sure you do your due diligence making the change.
 Check out our article titled, 11 Reasons Why Businesses Change Payroll Services as a guideline for selecting the right provider for your business.